Home

 The Battle of Fair Oaks -- from an old Currier & Ives print

-The news quickly reached home, and Jacob's name was printed in a casualty list in the June 12, 1862 edition of the Uniontown Genius of Liberty.
-A copy of that clipping is seen here.
+The news of the battle, and of Jacob's demise, quickly reached home.
+His name was printed in a casualty list in the June 12, 1862 edition of the Uniontown Genius of Liberty, along with the names of William Howard and John Riley.

 On Oct.
-1, 1862, four months after Jacob's death, 26-year-old Sarah Floyd (Miller) Younkin ('Widow Sarah') appeared before a Fayette County official.
+1, 1862, four months after Jacob's death, 26-year-old Sarah Floyd (Miller) Younkin ("Widow Sarah") appeared before a Fayette County court official.
 She said she was the widow of Jacob Younkin of the 85th PA Infantry.
 As per the provisions of a recent Act of Congress, she claimed to be entitled to a widow's pension.
 She had documents to prove she was married to the soldier in Uniontown on Nov.
-16, 1861, shortly before the regiment left town, but had no offspring.
+16, 1861, shortly before the regiment left town, but that she had produced no offspring.
 Her friends Amanda Miller and Ann Floyd swore oaths confirming her claims.

 Confusion ensued.
 Investigations were launched.
 The dust did not settle for years.